Company Culture.

 Company Culture Definition

-Company culture can more simply be described as the shared ethos of an organization.
+Company culture refers to the shared values and practices that shape the ethos or the ‘personality’ of an organization.
 It’s the way people feel about the work they do, the values they believe in, where they see the company going and what they’re doing to get it there.
-Collectively, these traits represent the personality — or culture — of an organization.

 Based on a company’s shared values, attitudes and practices, a company culture can be sorted into one of four basic organizational culture categories.